Forcing axioms and coronas of $C^*$-algebras

-In the category of $\Cstar$-algebras, the objects relevant to this rigidity / nonrigidity phenomenon are the \emph{corona algebras}.
-This class includes both $\SQ(H)$ and all algebras of the form $C(\beta X\sm X)$, where $X$ is locally compact, noncompact, and Hausdorff.
-The corona algebras form a wide class of $\Cstar$-algebras, due to the fact that to every nonunital $\Cstar$-algebra $A$ one may associated a corona algebra $\SQ(A)$.
-Moreover, they have been of use to $\Cstar$-algebraists since at least the 1960's, when Busby showed that the extensions of $A$ by $B$ are determined (up to a certain notion of equivalence) by $^*$-homomorphisms from $A$ into $\SQ(B)$~\cite{Busby}.

-In \cite{Coskey-Farah}, Coskey and Farah formalized the notion of a ``trivial'' automorphism of a corona algebra $\SQ(A)$, where $A$ is separable.
-Before reproducing their definition we recall some relevant facts.
-The corona algebra $\SQ(A)$ takes the form of a quotient $\SQ(A) = \SM(A)/A$, where $\SM(A)$ is the \emph{multiplier algebra} of $A$, defined to be the largest $\Cstar$-algebra containing $A$ as an essential ideal.
+In the category of $\Cstar$-algebras, the objects relevant to this nonrigidity/rigidity phenomena are \emph{corona algebras}.
+This class includes the Calkin algebra $\SQ(H)$ and all algebras of the form $C(\beta X\sm X)$, where $X$ is locally compact, noncompact, and Hausdorff.
+Corona algebras form a wide class of $\Cstar$-algebras, since to every nonunital $\Cstar$-algebra $A$ one may associate its corona algebra $\SQ(A)$, which is the quotient $\SQ(A) = \SM(A)/A$, where $\SM(A)$ is the \emph{multiplier algebra} of $A$, defined (up to isomorphism) to be the largest unital $\Cstar$-algebra containing $A$ as an essential ideal.
 The quotient map $\SM(A)\to\SQ(A)$ is denoted by $\pi_A$.
-The \emph{strict topology} on $\SM(A)$ is the topology generated by the seminorms $x\mapsto \norm{xa}$ and $x\mapsto \norm{ax}$ ($a\in A$).
-If $A$ is separable, then its multiplier algebra $\SM(A)$ is separable and metrizable in its strict topology, and moreover every norm-bounded subset of $\SM(A)$ is Polish in this topology.
+Multiplier and corona algebras have been of use to $\Cstar$-algebraists since at least the 1960's, when Busby showed that the extensions of $A$ by $B$ are determined (up to a certain notion of equivalence) by $^*$-homomorphisms from $A$ into $\SQ(B)$, see~\cite{Busby}.